juishah14/Spotify-Pipeline/README.md

 ![My Image](images/pipeline.png)

-A list of some of the songs I was recommended -
+A list of some of the songs I was recommended:

 ![My Image](images/songs.png)

-This pipeline also automatically sends alerts to Slack upon encountering any failures or errors -
+This pipeline also automatically sends alerts to Slack upon encountering any failures or errors:

 ![My Image](images/slack.png)